opf/openproject/docs/release-notes/14-5-0/README.md

 ### Export work package lists in an updated modal with additional settings

 With OpenProject 14.5., we updated the modal for exporting work package lists.
 The new modal is more intuitive to use and has more options.
 It not only looks much better now, users can also export their work package list in form of a Gantt chart.
-Also, they can now select and reorder the columns to be displayed in the export directly in the modal..
+Also, they can now select and reorder the columns to be displayed in the export directly in the modal.

 ![Screenshot of the work package export modal for OpenProject 14.5](openproject-14-5-export-work-packages-modal.png)